We know that everyone's situation is unique and we aim to help you find the right product

-In the short run, it seems likely that Ripple will enjoy faster growth.
-It has partnered with a lot of high-profile banks, so there’s a lot of money behind it.
-It also offers a range of features that Stellar can’t match, including smart contract functionality.
+Another consideration is the fact that Ripple has partnered with a lot of high-profile banks, so there’s a lot of money behind it.
+It also offers a range of features that Stellar can’t match, including smart-contract functionality.

-But in the long run, Stellar might become the platform of choice.
-With enough users and anchors, it could feasibly let people exchange currencies seamlessly, and much more cheaply than with Ripple.
+On the other hand, you will also need to take into account the possibility of Stellar getting enough users and anchors that it could feasibly let people exchange currencies seamlessly and much cheaper than with Ripple.

-Technology has increasingly moved towards the decentralized, and it’s quite possible that Stellar is one step ahead of Ripple in that respect.
+Also, technology has increasingly moved towards decentralization, and you will need to decide if Stellar is one step ahead of Ripple in that respect and if that matters.

 How likely would you be to recommend finder to a friend or colleague?